20 Auckland Parks You Can't Miss© NZPocketGuide.com

 18. Duder Regional Park

-Sticking out into the Hauraki Gulf, the Duder Regional Park will make you feel like you’re on your own island with ocean views from every angle.
-The walking track network gives you views of Rangitoto, Waiheke, Browns and Motuihe Islands.
+Sticking out into the Hauraki Gulf, Duder Regional Park will make you feel like you’re on your own island with ocean views from every angle.
+This working farm offers a unique mix of farmland and coastal scenery, with easy walking tracks that wind through open pastures before climbing to elevated viewpoints.

 Sean Pritchard on Flickr© seanmichaelpritchard.com

-19. Omana Regional Park
+19. Ōmana Regional Park

 Carpenter0 on Wikipedia© Carpenter0 on Wikipedia